 While the Life as a Consultant series usually features current or former consultants, today we have a new guest.
-Ryan Wegner is a first-year senior at the University of Wisconson-Madison.
+Ryan Wegner is a first-year senior at a non-target school, the University of Wisconson-Madison.
 Regardless of where you are in your consulting career – reading through the interview will be worth your time.

 Ryan first contacted me in the height of recruiting season.
 He’d landed 3 consulting offers at leading firms including Deloitte, Towers Perrin, and PwC and wanted to get my perspective on his options.

 Needless to say, I was very impressed.
 In this economy, it’s tough to land interviews much less multiple job offers.
 To top it off, he’s an undergraduate at the University of Wisconsin-Madison – a strong school but a non-target for many top consulting firms.

 It was obvious that interviewing Ryan would be a tremendous benefit to readers looking to break into consulting.
 His story highlights much of the advice I’ve repeatedly offered prospective applicants – to land consulting jobs, you need to focus on the following:

 - Aggressive networking – cold emails, cold calls, and building recruiter contacts wherever you can